-The lower boiling point of water at high altitudes means that the internal temperature of food being fried will be lower than the same food being fried at sea level.
-For this reason you should lower the temperature of the oil in the deep fat fryer by about 3 degrees F (or .5 degrees C) for each 1000 feet of elevation.
+The lower boiling point of water at high altitudes means that the internal temperature of the food being fried will be lower than the same food being fried at sea level.
+For this reason, you should lower the temperature of the oil in the deep fat fryer by about 3 degrees F (or .5 degrees C) for every 1000 feet of elevation.
 This is to ensure that the inside of the food has time to cook through before the outside becomes over-browned.

 Because of the way a pressure cooker works, you are in effect increasing the atmospheric pressure, so there should be no effect of high altitude on this appliance.

 Oven temperatures are not affected by altitude, so your roast beef will still turn out perfectly without having to make any adjustments.